CrowdHailer/padrino-form-object-example/README.md

   *create test and deveopment database `createdb expenses_test` & `createdb expenses_developmen`* *Create Migration `padrino g migration CreateExpense` needs to have fractional and currency to save complex amount* *Write setter and getter for amount*

+7. Write test for create route
+  *Tests check for redirection and invalid create parameters*